Ever heard the term “gut health” and wondered what it meant? Functional Medicine expert Dr. Elizabeth Swenor explains.

 Coordinated care at Henry Ford

 At Henry Ford, our patients are at the center of all we do.
-The functional medicine program at the Henry Ford Center for Integrative Medicine is led by M. Elizabeth Swenor, D.O. at our Northville location.
+The functional medicine program at the Henry Ford Center for Integrative Medicine is led by M. Elizabeth Swenor, D.O., at our Northville location.
 Dr. Swenor and her care team work closely with other medical specialists to provide streamlined, coordinated care for all patients.
 When needed, we refer you to specialists and collaborate with other Henry Ford departments to ensure all medical concerns are addressed.

 Is functional medicine covered by insurance?

-Like other specialties at Henry Ford, the functional medicine program participates with all Henry Ford Health System accepted insurances and will bill your insurance company directly.
+Like other specialties at Henry Ford, the functional medicine program participates with all Henry Ford Health System accepted insurance plans and will bill your insurance company directly.
 Coverage of your functional medicine visits and specialized testing will depend on your individual health plan and coverage.
 We recommend checking with your health insurance company to determine what is covered under your plan prior to any office visit, testing or lab procedure.
 Specialized functional medicine tests and supplements are not covered by most insurance plans.
 Depending on your health plan, you may be able to use your flexible spending (FSA) or health spending (HSA) accounts for some of the costs.
 Our billing specialist is available to answer any questions you may have and can be reached by calling (248) 380-6201.